-Leading Edge Data Centres has received a $20 million cash injection from Washington H. Soul Pattinson which will be used to fund growth of its regional data centre network in Australia.
+Leading Edge Data Centers has received a $20 million cash injection from Washington H. Soul Pattinson which will be used to fund growth of its regional data center network in Australia.

-As Australia’s first dedicated edge data centre network provider, Leading Edge DC connects all of its Data Centre Hubs to provide faster internet speeds and direct cloud access for regional areas.
+As Australia's first dedicated edge data center network provider, Leading Edge DC connects all of its Data Center Hubs to provide faster internet speeds and direct cloud access for regional areas.

 In addition to receiving funding from Washington H. Soul Pattinson, Leading Edge DC received investment as part of SparkLabs Cultiv8 2020 accelerator group, the Asia Pacific acceleration program based out of regional NSW.